 - Organize and hold stakeholder engagement activities to discuss and identify initial alternatives.
-Public Meeting #1 will be a primary step in obtaining public feedback and input on various alternatives. - Identification of alternative development procedures, planning and design guidelines, and alternative evaluation procedures.
+Public Meeting #1 will be a primary step in obtaining public feedback and input on various alternatives.
+This meeting was held on June 14, 2023. - Identification of alternative development procedures, planning and design guidelines, and alternative evaluation procedures.
 This information will serve as the general guidance for the alternative's development and evaluation process. - Identify environmental resources within the project's impacted area. - Achieve stakeholder consensus on the range of alternatives.